 LearnUFT courses for Continuing Teacher and Leader Education (CTLE) credit are available in the UFT's borough offices.
 Browse the course listings and register.
 (Remember that you need to begin collecting CTLE hours only once you have earned your professional certificate.)

-- If you are a teacher, school counselor, social worker, psychologist, occupational or physical therapist, school nurse, lab specialist or school secretary, you’ll receive funding for Teacher’s Choice in your Nov.
-29 paycheck.
-To use the funds, you must save your receipts for educational purchases you made or make between Aug.
-1, 2019, and Jan.
+- If you are a teacher, school counselor, social worker, psychologist, occupational or physical therapist, school nurse, lab specialist or school secretary, the deadline to spend your Teacher's Choice funding is Jan.
 12, 2020.
-These receipts must accompany a Statement of Purpose/Accountability form that you return to your administrator by Jan.
+You must submit your receipts from your purchases and your Statement of Purpose/Accountability form to your administrator by Jan.
 17, 2020.
+You should have received funding for Teacher’s Choice in your Nov.
+29 paycheck.
 If you receive the Teacher’s Choice funds in your paycheck and do not file an accountability form with required receipts by the deadline, you must refund the money to the DOE.

 - The UFT's mobile app is now available to download for Apple and Android phones.
 You can use UFT-Mobile to access special member-only discounts for apparel, gifts, travel and more.
 You will log in to the app using the same username and password you use for the UFT website.
 If you haven't yet registered for an account on the UFT website, sign up.